vicjohnson1213/vicjohnson1213.github.io/index.md

 ## Hi there, I'm Vic

-I'm a software engineer based out of Austin, TX.
+I'm a software engineer based out of Louisville, KY.
 My primary focus has been in the web world working on Angular applications and the backend APIs to support them.
 I've also dabbled a little bit in the development of iOS apps, desktop apps, video games, and embedded systems.
 In general though, I just enjoy writing software.
 I'm eager to shift disciplines and expand my knowledge where I can.
 Feel free to browse [some of my favorite projects](/projects) for more specific details.

 ## Beyond software